ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > ## History navigation exercise
 >
 > Inspect your shell command history you have run so far:
-> 1. use `history` and `uniq` commands to find what is the most
+> 1. Use `history` and `uniq` commands to figure out what which command you run the most
->    popular command you have run
-> 2. experiment using `Ctrl-r` to find the commands next to the most
+> 2. Experiment with `Ctrl-r` to find the commands next to the most
 >    popular command
 {: .challenge}